We’re excited to announce VIP CLI, a new and direct way for developers to interact with applications hosted on VIP.

 Things really went into overdrive when the team fired up their Election Day liveblog.
 The first calls were made at 7pm Eastern; traffic surged as visitors looked for guidance on the clues each new result gave to the final, surprising outcome.

-By midnight, FiveThirtyEight had posted — in a single day — the kind of traffic numbers we would usually expect of the most popular, mass-appeal sites we host… over the course of a week.
+By midnight, FiveThirtyEight had posted—in a single day—the kind of traffic numbers we would usually expect of the most popular, mass-appeal sites we host… over the course of a week.
 Not bad for a nerdy site all about statistics.

 It wasn’t just FiveThirtyEight, of course.
-With so many VIP clients in the news business, many of the sites we host saw significant traffic spikes on Election Day, or for those addressing audiences living several timezones away (like News.com.au or Indian Express), the day after.
+With so many WordPress VIP customers in the news business, many of the sites we host saw significant traffic spikes on Election Day, or for those addressing audiences living several timezones away (like News.com.au or Indian Express), the day after.
 Follow-up coverage on Thursday saw at least one major site post a new record number of page views.

-Part of VIP’s appeal is that we ensure you’re ready for high-traffic events like this: the ones you can predict, and the ones you can’t.
+Part of WordPress VIP’s appeal is that we ensure you’re ready for high-traffic events like this: the ones you can predict, and the ones you can’t.
 With so many sites, from so many places, covering so many subjects, we simply have to be prepared for the most extreme scenarios.

-Clients are often anxious about traffic spikes.
+Customers are often anxious about traffic spikes.
 But really, they should be something to look forward to: these are the times your website truly earns its stripes.

 We were delighted to learn last week that VIP had ‘easily’ achieved Top Tier status in an authoritative study of enterprise-level WordPress hosting.